 Life insurance is a subject that some may be reluctant to discuss, but it can be an important subject to think about as you get older or take on more responsibility, whether that be as a parent or a homeowner.

-To work out what level of cover you may need, why not use our life insurance cover calculator?
+To work out what level of cover you may need why not use our life insurance cover calculator?

 Life insurance can offer peace of mind for your loved ones in the unfortunate event of your passing.
-It is intended to provide financial help to your dependents when they can no longer rely on your income.
-It normally works by paying out a lump sum to your loved ones or those who are financially dependent on you, which they can use to pay off any debts, such as a mortgage, or to just cover everyday expenses.
+It is intended to provide financial help to your dependants when they can no longer rely on your income.
+It normally works by paying out a lump sum to your loved ones or those who are financially dependent on you, which they can use to pay off any debts, such as a mortgage, or to cover everyday expenses.

 If you're single, child-free or have plenty of savings, life insurance may not be a necessary purchase for you, otherwise it may be a very wise move.
 To determine whether you need life insurance, you may wish to ask yourself a few questions, including:

 If the answer to any of these questions is 'yes', then life insurance may be worthwhile for you.
 On the other hand, there may be circumstances when life insurance may not be a necessary purchase for you, such as if you have no children or mortgage, or if your partner earns enough to be financially stable without your income.

 There are other circumstances where you may consider it unnecessary, for instance, if you have what's known as 'death in service insurance' benefits through work.
 However, it's important to evaluate whether the amount provided through this type of insurance is enough to support your dependants and consider what would happen should you change employers.